amirhosss/Statistics-TelegramBot/README.md

 # Getting Started
-- First change "config.py.sample" to "config.py"
+- First for testing, add ".env" file to your project
-- Second fill your configs into it
+- Second replace your configs in "config.py"
+- In bash run "docker build -t <YOUR_NAME>" .
+- Finally for runnig project: "docker run <YOUR_NAME>"